giufus/elasticli.rs/README.md

 - `cargo run -- <your options and command here>` to build and run from sources directly with the great `cargo`.

 - Every command can use the `hydroconf` features to override default configurations.
-For example you can override some defaults passing environment name as env var:
+For example you can override some defaults passing environment name as env var to the command line:
 `ENV_FOR_HYDRO=production elasticli info`
-or singularly, specifying the prop
+or per single prop, specifying it as an env var to the command line:
 `HYDRO_ELASTIC__PASSWORD="an even stronger password" elasticli info`

 Look at the [hydroconf doc](https://github.com/rubik/hydroconf) for major details.